akashgore2112/physiosmetic_ios_app-codex/PHYSIOSMETIC_APP_PROGRESS.md

 **QA:**
 - In dev, rapid triple-tap opens the sheet; no effect in production builds.

+### Services accessibility + deep link hardening (2025-11-07)
+**Summary:** Improved accessibility of search and book flows, and hardened deep link behavior when a service is unavailable.
+**Files:** src/components/ServiceCardLarge.tsx, src/screens/Services/ServicesScreen.tsx, src/screens/Services/ServiceDetailScreen.tsx
+**Behavior:**
+- Accessibility: Search input labeled “Search services”; Book buttons use labels “Book <service name>” with a hint “Opens chooser to book online or in‑clinic.”
+Tap targets kept ≥44px.
+- Live region: Added a freshness label (“Updated Xm ago”) that refreshes every 60s (no theming) to signal data recency.
+- Deep links: Unavailable service now shows a simple screen with “Back to Services” and “Browse online‑eligible services” (sheet to pick an alternative service) controls.
+**QA:**
+- Screen readers announce search and book buttons clearly; next‑slot freshness shows and updates; deep link to a bad id shows the alternate flow with functional actions.
+### Services: Book button shows dual options (2025-11-07)
+**Summary:** Updated the Book CTA on service cards to present a choice between In‑Clinic and Online (when applicable) via ActionSheet/Alert instead of navigating directly.
+**Files:** src/screens/Services/ServicesScreen.tsx
+**Behavior:**
+- Sports Performance Studio / Physio Care: Book goes straight to In‑Clinic.
+- Other categories with `is_online_allowed`: Book opens a chooser; selection routes to SelectTherapist with `isOnline` hint and login guard respected.
+**QA:**
+- From Services list/search, tap Book → chooser appears (if eligible); choosing In‑Clinic or Online routes correctly; guests are redirected to Sign In and resume booking afterward.
 ### Legal & consent (2025-11-06)
 **Summary:** Added Terms/Privacy screens and a one-time consent modal after first login.
 **Files:** src/screens/Legal/TermsScreen.tsx, src/screens/Legal/PrivacyScreen.tsx, src/navigation/AccountStack.tsx, src/screens/Account/AccountScreen.tsx